 Encourage wineries to take advantage of nighttime air cooling, especially in warehouses and cold-stabilization areas.
 Bringing in low-temperature outside air during the night to provide cooling can reduce electricity consumption and lower peak power use during the day.
 According to LBNL, your customers can harvest savings of up to 20% of overall cooling energy.

 Thirsty for more energy-efficiency advice?
-I gleaned these juicy tips from the E Source Business Energy Advisor (BEA) report Managing Energy Costs in Wineries, (available to BEA subscribers) and there are plenty more where those came from.
+I gleaned these juicy tips from the E Source Business Energy Advisor report Managing Energy Costs in Wineries, and there are plenty more where those came from.

-Celebrate National Wine Day by contacting us to get your own instance of BEA and watch the energy savings pour in.
-Did I mention BEA covers breweries, too?
+Celebrate National Wine Day by contacting us to get your own instance of Business Energy Advisor and watch the energy savings pour in.
+Did I mention that it covers breweries, too?
 You’ll be ready when National Beer Day rolls around again on April 7.
 Cheers!